If you are setting up a new UK business, one of the first things you should do is get a UK bank account.

 To open a UK business bank account, you must have a UK company registered with Companies House.
 Thus, to be qualified, you do not need to live in the UK.

-What are the benefits of setting up a UK business bank account?
+What are the benefits of setting up an account?

 - You can save time by automating the process when it comes to submitting Self Assessment tax returns to HMRC,